CodelyTV/php-criteria/README.md

 ```sh
 composer require codelytv/criteria-test-mother --dev
 ```

+## ➕ Other implementations
+We have [another implementation in TypeScript](https://github.com/CodelyTV/typescript-criteria) with converters for Next.js and URL. 🙌

 ## ⬇️ Adding dependencies to packages

 * Don't add the dependency with the command `composer require`, but modify the `composer.json` file directly.